KINDNESS

 huddles behind the blind.
 I will not make eye contact.

-This is the humane way, I say to myself, even as I begin
+This is the humane way, I say to myself,

 to imagine each trapped rodent wearing an orange